-Both viewing and broadcasting content with IBM Watson Media requires certain ports to be open.
+Both viewing and broadcasting content with IBM Video Streaming requires certain ports to be open.
 Although the specific steps for opening these ports are different between both operating systems and browser types, certain steps should be universal.
 In most cases, no changes will need to be made to your firewall in order to broadcast.

 Computer ports vs. Network Ports

 You can learn more about firewall ports here.
 Ports in your computer's firewall control whether or not a program can access or be accessed by your computer.
 Network ports exist on your network firewall, and have the same function- except that opening or closing ports on the network firewall controls access for ALL devices on that network.